HenriquelvLopes/ising-2d-metropolis/README.md

 The absolute value is used because, in a finite simulation, the entire system can spontaneously change from predominantly positive magnetization to predominantly negative magnetization.
 Without taking the absolute value, these transitions could artificially drive the average magnetization toward zero.

-Simulation Procedure
+## Simulation Procedure

 For every temperature in the chosen interval:

-The system is allowed to thermalize.
+1. The system is allowed to thermalize.
-Random spin-flip attempts are performed using the Metropolis algorithm.
+2. Random spin-flip attempts are performed using the Metropolis algorithm.
-Measurements are collected over a number of samples.
+3. Measurements are collected over a number of samples.
-The average energy and absolute magnetization are calculated.
+4. The average energy and absolute magnetization are calculated.
-The quantities are normalized by the total number of spins.
+5. The quantities are normalized by the total number of spins.
-The temperature is increased and the process is repeated.
+6. The temperature is increased and the process is repeated.

 The current implementation uses:

-200 temperature intervals;
+- 200 temperature intervals;
-500 thermalization sweeps per temperature;
+- 500 thermalization sweeps per temperature;
-500 measurement samples per temperature;
+- 500 measurement samples per temperature;
-$n^2$ Metropolis attempts per sweep.
+- $n^2$ Metropolis attempts per sweep.

 These parameters are currently fixed in the source code and may be made configurable in future versions.

-Results
+## Results

 The program generates two plots:

-Energy per spin as a function of temperature;
+- Energy per spin as a function of temperature;
-Absolute magnetization per spin as a function of temperature.
+- Absolute magnetization per spin as a function of temperature.

 For the ferromagnetic two-dimensional Ising model, the magnetization decreases as thermal fluctuations become increasingly important.
 Near the critical temperature, the system undergoes a transition between an ordered and a disordered regime.

-For the infinite two-dimensional square-lattice Ising model with zero external magnetic field and $J>0$, the exact critical temperature is

-For the infinite two-dimensional square-lattice Ising model with zero external magnetic field and $J>0$, the exact critical temperature is
+For the infinite two-dimensional square-lattice Ising model with zeroexternal magnetic field and $J>0$, the exact critical temperature is

-$$\frac{k_B T_c}{J}=\frac{2}{\ln(1+\sqrt{2})}\approx 2.269.$$
+$$
+\frac{k_B T_c}{J} =
+\frac{2}{\ln(1+\sqrt{2})}
+\approx 2.269.
+$$

 The simulation can therefore be used to investigate the behavior of the system near this critical region and to compare numerical results with the known analytical result.